A beginner’s guide to creating SMS workflows in HubSpot

 1. Workflow type

-- Contacts – based on individual contacts in your CRM and works across all 3 HubSpot hubs.
-For example, if you want to send a thank you for contacting us message after a customer has submitted a form on your website.
+Based on individual contacts in your CRM, this works across marketing, sales and service.
+For example, you could send a “Thanks for contacting us” message after a customer completes a form on your website.

 2. Enrolment triggers